 Rolling countryside of Meath

 Approximately 22km of the Greenway is set in County Meath, with access points at Enfield, Longwood and Hill of Down.
 Storyboards and map-boards at the access points guide you along the way, with picnic areas and benches to pause and enjoy your surroundings.

 In Enfield, industrial heritage is showcased in the fine old Midland Great Western Railway buildings ‐ the railway station, warehouses, old railway signal boxes and towers, still in use today.
+You might even spot some magical beings on the Enfield Fairy Trail!
 A few kilometres further on the Blackwater Aqueduct carries the canal over the Blackwater River.
 At Longwood Harbour the Ribbontail Paddlers Club use a restored lock keeper’s cottage as a clubhouse.
 The club is named for historic Ribbontail Footbridge, built for mass‐goers to cross the canal on their way to the church in Longwood.
 You may even spot a barge at the Hill of Down before you travelonwards to Killucan.